 Be warned, speaking from many experiences with the resort during peak season, no matter how much spending money you take, you will probably go through the lot!

-During the peak season partying goes on all day and it’s the norm to get back after a night out between 4 am and 7 am (possibly even later).
+For many of the youth visiting Majorca, the nightlife in Magaluf is the main attraction.
+During the peak season, partying goes on all day and it’s the norm to get back after a night out between 4 am and 7 am (possibly even later).

 Also, you should be aware that a lot of the bars won’t get busy until around 23:00, as many people tend to go out later in the evening, especially as their holiday draws on and the effects of all the booze and late nights creep upon them!

 If you’re on a tight budget, alcohol can be bought very cheaply in local shops & supermarkets and drunk in the apartment.
 When you get to the bars, prices will be a bit more expensive, but no way near what you will pay in a UK pub.

 In 2008, the local government of Calvia, Majorca banned any selling activity on the streets, this includes bar and club ‘street reps‘ (the ones that tempt you into their bars with free drinks).

 This activity is now illegal in Magaluf and any street touting may lead to the offender being dealt with by the local police.
 Avoiding the bar reps used to be a nightmare for some, so this legislation may be a welcome change.

 BCM Square and the Main Strip (Punta Ballena) are where the night action centres around.